misarb/carlaApiExtension/README.md

 - Visual Studio Code version 1.94.0 or higher
 - Python extension for VS Code
-- CARLA Python API installed in your environment
+- CARLA Python API installed in your environment (optional)

 ## Installation